 Department Affiliated Student Organizations

 Student-based groups, including professional societies and competitive teams, play an important role in a well-rounded, interdisciplinary education.
-The William E. Boeing Department of Aeronautics & Astronautics encourages students to incorporate well-balanced extracurricular activities in their education whenever possible.
+A&A encourages students to incorporate well-balanced extracurricular activities in their education whenever possible.

-To support student-led activities, the department has established a set of criteria whereby student groups may become formally affiliated with the department.
+To support student-led activities, we have established criteria for student groups to become formally affiliated with the department.
 Affiliated student groups receive recognition on department outreach materials and the department website.
-Formal affiliation with the department also allows student groups to request support (e.g., space, equipment, funds, etc.) from the department.
+Formal A&A affiliation also allows student groups to request support (e.g., space, equipment, funds, etc.) from the Department.
 Affiliation does not guarantee department resources, but it is a requirement for eligibility.

 Once a student group receives formal department affiliation, it must maintain that status by verifying the following criteria each academic year.
 Failure to uphold any of the following criteria will result in the loss of department affiliation and resources.

 - The express purpose of the organization must have direct relevance to the field of aeronautics & astronautics.
 This relevance can include technical topics in aerospace engineering, engineering design or design competition, aerospace (or STEM) education and outreach, and professional development for aerospace engineers.

 - The organization must establish and maintain formal status as a Registered Student Organization (RSO) with the University of Washington.

 - The organization must have an approved faculty or staff adviser from the William E. Boeing Department of Aeronautics & Astronautics.
 Affiliate faculty may serve as advisers.

 - The organization’s student leadership must include a Treasurer or Accountant who is responsible for managing the organization’s finances, including purchasing.